 A maximum of 4 semester (6 quarter) units of Physical Education may be applied toward the 60-unit requirement to transfer.
 (Note: at matriculation, no more than 2 semester (3 quarter) units of Physical Education may be transferred in and counted toward graduation.)
 A maximum of 8 semester (12 quarter) units of English as a Second Language (ESL) may be applied toward the 60-unit requirement to transfer.
-The courses must appear on your community college's Transferable Course Agreement.
+California Community College courses must appear on your community college's Transferable Course Agreement.
 Some limitations apply.

 UC offers college credit to students who have taken and scored well on Advanced Placement (AP), International Baccalaureate (IB) and A-level exams.
 Learn more about exam credit opportunities.

 We have established major preparation articulation agreements with many California community colleges.
 Visit the ASSIST website to find out how your coursework might transfer to UC San Diego.

-Applicants to these departments must complete minimum coursework to be admitted into the major: Biology, Chemistry & Biochemistry, Cognitive Science, Economics, Engineering, Marine Biology (Scripps Institution of Oceanography), Mathematics, and Physics.
+Applicants to these departments must complete minimum coursework to be admitted into the major: Biology, Chemistry & Biochemistry, Data Science, Economics, Engineering, Marine Biology (Scripps Institution of Oceanography), Mathematics, and Physics.
 You will be screened for the number of courses completed, the grades earned in those courses and your cumulative GPA.
 View the major preparation courses required.

 See the UC San Diego General Catalog for major details.

 If you are applying to a capped major (majors with limited enrollment) you are required to complete the minimum lower-division major preparation courses prior to transferring.
 We strongly recommend that you also indicate an alternate major on your UC application and that your alternate major not be capped.
 If you are not admitted to a capped major, you may be admitted to your alternate uncapped major.
 If you are not admitted into a capped major or you have not selected an alternate major, you will not be admitted to the university.